henriquemor/draw-bookmarklet/README.md

 - iOs Ipad Safari with Apple pen.

 ## Installation
-Copy the draw.js or draw.min.js to your bookmark url and execute at the desired page.
+Copy the draw.js or draw.min.js content to your bookmark url and execute at the desired page.

 ## Screenshot
 ![01367ECE-559E-45FB-B63D-10EC259AB57B](https://user-images.githubusercontent.com/8562380/232560389-82a96448-ae75-4a8e-8798-0ae63c9f3e42.jpeg)